 In this article, you will find :

-After years of keeping rain, snow and squirrels out, eventually, your roof will need to be replaced.
-And if you live in an area prone to bad weather, you may need to replace your roof sooner than expected.
+After years of keeping rain, snow and even squirrels out, eventually, you will need to replace your roof.
+And if you live in an area prone to bad weather, you may need to replace it sooner than expected.

 A new roof should provide protection from the elements and a sense of relief, not a financial burden.
-When it’s time to invest in a new roof system, you can reduce your expenses by following some simple steps.
+When investing in a new roof system, you can lower your roof replacement cost by following some simple steps.

 The best way to reduce long-term costs is to take care of your current roof through proper roof system maintenance.
 Improper maintenance can deteriorate your roof, leading to leaks, ponding water and mold.

-Keep your roof clean of accumulated leaves, dirt and other debris so water can drain properly.
-If water cannot drain properly, mold and/or a deteriorated roof membrane can develop, especially near drains, in the gutters and on flat sections.
+Keep your roof clean of accumulated leaves, dirt, and other debris so water can drain properly.
+If water cannot drain properly, mold and/or a deteriorated roof membrane can develop.
+This is especially the case near drains, in the gutters, and on flat sections.
 Trim tree branches that hang over the roof to reduce debris and potential roof damage.

-Too often, roof problems are discovered after a leak or other serious damage happens.
-Most building owners can spot obvious roof problems without getting on a ladder, but professional roofing contractors are trained to inspect and uncover roof damage not visible to an untrained eye.
+Too often, a leak or other serious damage are what helps discover roof problems.
+Most building owners can spot obvious roof problems without getting on a ladder.
+However, professional roofing contractors receive training to inspect and uncover roof damage not visible to an untrained eye.
 A comprehensive roof inspection includes:

-• Structural inspection: A professional inspector will check for uneven roof planes and signs of sagging, as well as examine the gutter system, chimneys and vents.
+• Structural inspection: A professional inspector will check for uneven roof planes and signs of sagging.
+She will also examine the gutter system, chimneys, and vents.
 The inspector also should check your attic for proper ventilation as heat and moisture buildup reduce the life cycle of your roof.

-• Workmanship inspection: A thorough inspector will examine your roof for problems with workmanship that could increase the risk of leaks or other damage in the future.
-Incorrect flashing, for example, is a red flag that needs to be addressed.
+• Workmanship inspection: A thorough inspector will examine your roof for poor workmanship that could increase the risk of future damages.
+Incorrect flashing, for example, is a red flag that you need to address.
 After the inspection, you should receive a detailed report about the condition of your roof and what repairs, if any, are necessary to keep your roof in great shape.

 3. Scheduling professional preventive maintenance

-Regularly scheduled maintenance by a roofing professional is the best way to identify small or potential issues before they become big expenses.
+Regularly scheduled maintenance is the best way to identify small or potential issues before they become big expenses.
 Professional preventive maintenance includes inspecting and cleaning drains; removing debris; inspecting penetrations, seams and flashings; inspecting the entire roof area for damage; and completing repairs as needed.

-Maintenance often is an easy target when it comes to budgeting because it can seem like you are paying for things that aren’t broken.
+Maintenance often is an easy target when it comes to budgeting.
+This is so because it can seem like you are paying for things that aren’t broken.
 But when you postpone preventive roof maintenance, you only realize short-term savings.

-According to a Professional Roofing article, “Paybacks of preventive maintenance” published by the National Roofing Contractors Association, once a roof system begins to deteriorate, and it certainly will without maintenance, resulting leaks and other problems can affect an organization’s bottom line in many ways such as:
+According to a Professional Roofing article, “Paybacks of preventive maintenance” published by the National Roofing Contractors Association, once a roof system begins to deteriorate — and it certainly will without maintenance — it will result in leaks and other problems.
+These will affect an organization’s bottom line in many ways, such as:

 • Lost revenue from product damage or tenants moving out